Alteryx captures win-loss insights from different segments—and uses them to refine competitive strategy

 And then third is more of those customer testimonials and references.
 If we can connect two customers together to better understand why they chose Alteryx in the first place.
 So it's pricing information, product differentiation, and then at the end of the day, like customer testimonials and quotes.

-Yeah, I mean up until probably three to six months ago when Crayon and Clozd came together and announced an integration, before then we would use the information gleaned from the Clozd win-loss reports and embed those into our battle cards housed on Crayon.
+Yeah, I mean, up until probably three to six months ago when Crayon and Clozd came together and announced an integration, before then we would use the information gleaned from the Clozd win-loss reports and embed those into our battle cards housed on Crayon.

-Got it.
-Great.
-Well, can I just wrap this up?
 Is there anything else that you want to share about win-loss and how it's impacted yourself and your career?

-Yeah, I mean, information is key, especially in the data and analytics space and the information that we get from the Clozd partnership is something that we couldn't buy off the street.
+Yeah, I mean, information is key, especially in the data and analytics space, and the information that we get from the Clozd partnership is something that we couldn't buy off the street.
 Analyst firms can't provide that information of why customers love our products versus the market.
-So we really value the Clozd partnership and we can't wait to see what progresses in the coming future.
+So, we really value the Clozd partnership, and we can't wait to see what progresses in the coming future.